Sage-Bionetworks/portalsDocs/_articles/download-data.md

 ### Command Line

-The Synapse command line client is *recommended* for downloading data from the portal as all data and file annotations can be downloaded with a single command.
+The Synapse command line client can be used to download all data and file annotations with a single command.

 The command line client is installed with the Synapse Python client, therefore [Python 3](https://www.python.org/downloads/) is required to [install the Synapse command line client](http://python-docs.synapse.org/build/html/index.html#installation).
 [Login](https://python-docs.synapse.org/build/html/CommandLineClient.html#login) to Synapse.